mikenewbon/blender-studio/docs/search.md

 ```
 For more details, see the command's `--help` or the
 [search setup instructions](#adding-documents-to-the-search-index).

-#### Indexing blog posts
-It is possible to search for blog posts.
-However, the model which is actually indexed is
-**Revision** - it contains almost all search- and display-relevant data about a blog post.

-Only the latest published revision for each published post should be indexed for search.
-When a new post revision is created for an already existing post, it is added to the index
-with the same `search_id` as the previous post revision, which means the old revision
-is updated and its contents are overwritten.
-Therefore the `search_id` of a revision is
-`post_{post.id}`.

 ## Management commands
 Two Django management commands are available: